hideodaikoku/silent-valley/content/blog/01-prologue/index.md

 The tiger rose up from his seat and growled, blinking one eye at a time.
-The archers dipped their arrows in fire from the trees and shot. **The ape** rang the bell of the hunt.
+The archers dipped their arrows in fire from the trees and shot. **The ape** rang the bell of **the hunt**.
 The boar squealed and writhed in anticipation from the shackles of his iron cage.
 The battle drums of silent valley started to turn the forest floor into a ritual ground for sacrifice.
 And so began the beginning of the hunt.

 ![The hunt](./the-hunt.png)